cecilia-sartori/gs-exam/docs/3_spatialCorr.md

 The red line direction of the Moran Scatterplot confirms the positive relationship and, overall, I can say that high rates of WAV tend to be associated with high local average values.
 In the upper-right quadrant are geographies where both the VAW rates and local average VAW rate are higher than the overall average value.
 Similarly, in the lower-left quadrant are cases where both the VAW rate and local average value of the VAW rate are lower than the overall average value.

-Thanks to global autocorrelation, I know for a fact that our data do have a general pattern and they do not cluster by accident.
+Thanks to global autocorrelation, I know for a fact that our data do have a general pattern and do not cluster by accident.
 But, I don't know yet if there is a local pattern.
 To find out that, run the local indicators of spatial association (LISA) analysis.

 ## Local Spatial Autocorrelation